funsecurity/apk_binder_script/README.md

 Operation
 ---------
 en:
-* Decompiles apk target and binder.
+* Decompiles apk apk objective and binder.
 * AndroidManifest.xml unifies the two apk's.
-* Copy resources and assets (see limitations).
+* Copy and smali code assets (other resources, see limitations).
-* Implements a receiver that gives high on the apk target acts "binder" and reacts when the charger is connected and restart the device.
+* Implements a receiver that gives high on the apk objective acts "binder" and reacts when the charger is connected or restart the device.
-* When the receiver "awake", invokes the class defined in the properties (should be a service).
+* When the receiver "awake", invokes the class defined in the properties (it must be a service).
 * The receiver and the properties are copied to the "package" target with random names.
 * Compiles and generates an apk with the merger.
-* The apk is not aligned and is not signed.
+* The apk is not signed or lined.

 -----------------------
 es:
 * Decompila apk objetivo y apk binder.
 * Unifica AndroidManifest.xml de los dos apk's.
-* Copia recursos y activos (ver limitaciones).
+* Copia activos y código smali (excepto recursos, ver limitaciones).
-* Implementa un receiver que dá de alta en el apk objetivo que actúa de "binder" y que reacciona cuando se conecta el cargador y reinicia el dispositivo.
+* Implementa un receiver que dá de alta en el apk objetivo que actúa de "binder" y que reacciona cuando se conecta el cargador o reinicia el dispositivo.
 * Cuando el receiver "despierta", invoca a la clase definida en el properties (que debe de ser un servicio).
 * El receiver y el properties son copiados en el "package" objetivo con nombres aleatorios.
 * Compila y genera un apk con la fusión realizada.
-* El apk está no está alineado y no está firmado.
+* El apk no está firmado ni alineado.

 Usage
 -----